core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If not already stored in the Recipient Context associated to the sender, the recipient retrieves the public key from the Group Manager, which collects public keys upon endpoints' joining, acts as trusted key repository and ensures the correct association between the public key and the identifier of the sender, for instance by means of public key certificates.

-It is RECOMMENDED that the Group Manager collects public keys and provides them to group members upon request as described in {{I-D.tiloca-ace-oscoap-joining}}, where the join process is based on the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.
+It is RECOMMENDED that the Group Manager collects public keys and provides them to group members upon request as described in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.
 Further details about how public keys can be handled and retrieved in the group is out of the scope of this document.

 An endpoint receives its own Sender ID from the Group Manager upon joining the group.
 That Sender ID is valid only within that group, and is unique within the group.
 An endpoint uses its own Sender ID (together with other data) to generate unique AEAD nonces for outgoing messages, as in {{I-D.ietf-core-object-security}}.
 Endpoints which are configured only as silent servers do not have a Sender ID.